dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 ### Freezing rows and sorting columns

 If you've ever used Excel, Google Spreadsheets should seem very familiar to you.
 Much of Excel's intermediate-level functionality is here.
-That, plus the ability to collaborate and share data in real time, from any workstation, makes Google Spreadsheets the greatest tool for data journalism today, in my humble opinion.
+That, plus the ability to collaborate and share data in real time, from any workstation, makes Google Spreadsheets one of the greatest tools for data journalism today, in my humble opinion.

 #### Freeze rows

 But small steps first.
-One of the things I like about Google's flavor of spreadsheets is that sorting is slightly more intuitive.
-However, before we sort, let's **freeze** the headers to keep them in place:
+One of the things I like about Google's flavor of spreadsheets is that sorting-by-column is slightly more intuitive.
+Before we sort, let's **freeze** the headers to keep them in place:

 Go to the **View** menu in the Spreadsheets toolbar and select **Freeze Rows**.
 Then select **Freeze 1 row**.

 ![img](/images/projects/fusion-spreadsheets/google-fusion-212--freeze-row-submenu.png)

-The result will be that you can scroll up and down the data and the headers will stay in place.
+The result of this is now you can scroll the data up and down and the headers will stay in place.

 #### Sort columns